sunaku/tork/README.md

 2. Forks to evaluate your test files directly and without overhead.

-It relies on file modification times to determine what parts of your Ruby application have changed and then determines which test files in your test suite correspond to those changes using a simple lambda mapping function.
+It relies on file modification times to determine what parts of your Ruby application have changed and then uses a simple lambda mapping function to determine which test files in your test suite correspond to those changes.

 Features
 --------

-* Tests CHANGES in your Ruby application; does NOT run all tests every time.
+* Tests *changes* in your Ruby application; does not run all tests every time.

 * Reabsorbs test execution overhead if the test or spec helper file changes.

 * Mostly I/O bound, so you can have it always running without CPU slowdowns.

-* Supports Test::Unit, RSpec, or any other testing framework that is utilized by your application's `test/test_helper.rb` and `spec/spec_helper.rb` files.
+* Supports any testing framework that (1) reflects failures in the process' exit status and (2) is loaded by your application's `test/test_helper.rb` or `spec/spec_helper.rb` file.

+* Configurable through a `.test-loop` file in your current working directory.

 * Implemented in less than 60 (SLOC) lines of code! :-)